MicrosoftDocs/architecture-center/docs/reference-architectures/reliable-web-app/dotnet/apply-pattern-content.md

 *Reference implementation:* The reference implementation augments the web app with metrics that help the operations team identify that the web app is completing transactions successfully.
 It validates that the web app is online by monitoring whether customers can place orders, not by measuring the number of requests or CPU usage.
 The reference implementation uses `TelemetryClient` via dependency injection and the `TrackEvent` method to gather telemetry on events related to cart activity.
 The telemetry tracks the tickets that users add, remove, and purchase.

-- `AddToCart` counts how many times users add a certain ticket (`ConcertID`) to the cart ([see code.](https://github.com/Azure/reliable-web-app-pattern-dotnet/blob/4b486d52bccc54c4e89b3ab089f2a7c2f38a1d90/src/Relecloud.Web/Controllers/CartController.cs#L81)).
+- `AddToCart` counts how many times users add a certain ticket (`ConcertID`) to the cart.
-- `RemoveFromCart` records tickets that users remove from the cart ([see code.](https://github.com/Azure/reliable-web-app-pattern-dotnet/blob/4b486d52bccc54c4e89b3ab089f2a7c2f38a1d90/src/Relecloud.Web/Controllers/CartController.cs#L111)).
+- `RemoveFromCart` records tickets that users remove from the cart.
-- `CheckoutCart` records an event every time a user buys a ticket ([see code.](https://github.com/Azure/reliable-web-app-pattern-dotnet/blob/4b486d52bccc54c4e89b3ab089f2a7c2f38a1d90/src/Relecloud.Web/Controllers/CartController.cs#L165)).
+- `CheckoutCart` records an event every time a user buys a ticket.

 You can find the telemetry from `TelemetryClient` in the Azure portal.
 Go to Application Insights.
 Under **Usage**, select **Events**.
 For more information, see [Application Insights TrackEvent](/azure/azure-monitor/app/api-custom-events-metrics#trackevent).